roypa123/livewireshop/README.md

-# livewireshop
-Livewire shopping
+# Livewire shopping

-A model of food shopping cart
+## A model of food shopping cart

+Deployed on Heroku

+[Go to the website ] {https://livewireshopping.herokuapp.com/}

-Programs used:
+### Programs used:
--HTML
--CSS
--JAVASCRIPT
--Node.js
--MongoBb
+- HTML
+- CSS
+- JAVASCRIPT
+- Node.js
+- MongoDb